App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

-## Interoperability between policies and resilience pipelines
+## Interoperability Between Policies and Resilience Pipelines

-In certain scenarios, you might not want to migrate your code to v8.
+In certain scenarios, you might not want to migrate your code to the v8 API.
 Instead, you may prefer to use strategies from v8 and apply them to v7 APIs.
-Polly provides a set of extensions to support easy conversion from v8 to v7 APIs, as shown in the example below:
+Polly provides a set of extension methods to support easy conversion from v8 to v7 APIs, as shown in the example below:

 <!-- snippet: migration-interoperability -->
 ```cs